screepers/screeps-launcher/README.md

 1. Install [docker](https://docs.docker.com/install/) (look on the left to find the correct platform).
 2. You might have to fiddle with the docker advanced settings to allow enough CPU to run the server smoothly.
 3. Create an empty folder with both a `config.yml` (don't forget to add `screepsmod-mongo`!) and a `docker-compose.yml` (see examples).
 The `docker-compose.yml` example can be used as-is, but the `config.yml` requires some customization.
+Remove environments (line 2-5) in `config.yml`, since they are defined in docker-compose.yml.
 4. Open a terminal in that folder.
 Run `docker-compose up` to start the services.
 Wait until it is done starting the docker images and settle on mongo status messages.
 5. Open another terminal in that folder.
 Run `docker-compose exec screeps screeps-launcher cli`.
 This is a command-line interface to control your new private server.
 6. In the CLI, run `system.resetAllData()` to initialize the database.
 Unless you want to poke around, use `Ctrl-d` to exit the cli.